jacobjoaquin/protoblock/app/README.md

 | 3 | 990 |
 | 4 | 7920 |

-During the initial setup of the sketch, the palette is prerendered as texture using a custom shader.
+During the initial setup of the sketch, the palette is prerendered as a texture using a custom shader.
 The gradients are expressed horizontally, while blending occurs on the vertical.

 When a palette is formed, 1 of 3 possible methods are used to mix them: straight, skew left, or skew right.
 Here are the possible mixes when using the *eye*, *prismatics*, and *pinkglow* gradients: